What’s a credit limit—and why it matters

-It’s the maximum line of credit extended to you by a lender.
-Think of it as the maximum amount you can charge within a given period of time (though you don’t usually want to charge that much, which we’ll explain later).
-If you don’t know your credit limit on a given card, it’s easy to find.
 Generally, your limit is included on your credit card statement or is available via your online account.
 You can also call the number on the back of your card to ask your provider.

-Why does my credit limit matter?
+Why does a credit limit matter?

-What happens if I go over my credit limit?
+What if you exceed your credit limit?

 Charging too much on your credit card can have a number of negative consequences.
 Credit card lenders may assess overcharge fees, decrease your credit limit or even close your account if you go over your limit habitually.
 Lenders may also increase your interest rate if your credit history shows that you regularly exceed your credit limit, and your credit score may be negatively affected.
 So know your limit—and always keep track of how much you have charged.